chadbaldwin/chadbaldwin.github.io/_posts/2020-12-06-Embedded-and-Markdown-Code-Blocks.md

 * Not portable if using the jekyll-gist option
 * Code is not stored in post file, making migrations to other platforms difficult
 * Embedded code block is not user friendly.
 Highlighting is misleading.
+* Code and blog post change tracking is separate

 <style>.ace_editor { border: 1px solid lightgray; }</style>
 <script src="/js/src-min-noconflict/ace.js"></script>